itsnayabsd/website/_posts/2021-06-03-disable-android-bloatware.md

 This tutorial helps you disable the bloatware shipped by default in your android smartphone.
 This is tested only on Android 11 operating system.

-{% include image.html url="linux-cli-searching.png" description="File Searching in Linux" %}
+{% include image.html url="disable-android-bloatware-apps.png" description="Disable Android Bloatware without Root Access" %}
 ## Prerequisites

  - Ubuntu Linux system